 NEW YORK (AP) — If government regulators get their way, it’s going to become a lot easier to sue your bank.

 By and large, U.S. bank customers have signed away their right to sue their bank in court, often without being aware of it.
-Buried in the fine print of credit card agreements, bank accounts and insurance policies are what are known as binding, or mandatory, arbitration clauses.
+Buried in the fine print of credit card agreements, mortgages, insurance policies are what are known as binding, or mandatory, arbitration clauses.
 It means customers are generally required to take any disputes with a bank to a third-party mediator instead of going to court.

 The CFPB’s proposal does have a significant limitation.
 The ban would only apply when consumers want to create or join a class-action lawsuit.
 Financial companies will still be able to force individuals to settle disputes through arbitration; however cases where a lone customer wants to sue his or her bank are far less common.